 Tell us about your first date, what did you do?
 Were you nervous?

-“On our first date I was more traditional, meaning I planned on taking Nicollette out for dinner and then a movie after.
+“On our first date, I was more traditional, meaning I planned on taking Nicollette out for dinner and then a movie after.
 To make it a little more interesting, I took Nicollette to a Malaysian restaurant since I wanted to introduce her to a little bit of my culture.
-I was nervous of what she would think about Malaysian food, but dinner was enjoyable and we talked about our many interests which quickly dispel my nervousness.
+I was nervous about what she would think about Malaysian food, but dinner was enjoyable and we talked about our many interests which quickly dispel my nervousness.